 State Distribution and Locations

-The Mt.
-Holyoke location was discovered in 1997 by Carl Kamp, when he was hiking the Metacomet-Monadnock trail.
+2) The Holyoke Range State Park location (Hadley/So.
+Hadley/ Granby) was discovered in 1997 by Carl Kamp, when he was hiking the Metacomet-Monadnock trail.
 Tawny Emperor has turned out to be more common there than Hackberry Emperor, though both occur.
-The highest Tawny Emperor count at this location is 13 on 7/3/2004, B. Benner, J. Wicinski, and T. Gagnon; only 3 were reported on 7/15/2010, which is the most recent report.
+The highest Tawny Emperor count at this location is 13 on 7/3/2004, B. Benner, J. Wicinski, and T. Gagnon; only 3 were reported on 7/15/2010.
+After no visits (apparently) in 2011 or 2012, 4 were reported on 7/18/2013 by T. Gagnon.
 This location has been reported as part of the Northampton NABA Count.

-In the town of Northampton, the community garden is the best known location, with the high count being 2 on 7/25/2008, T. Gagnon.
+3) In the town of Northampton, the community garden is the best known location, with the high counts being 3 on 8/2/2012 and 2 on 7/18/2013, T. Gagnon.
 Tom Gagnon has also found Tawny Emperor once or twice at West Meadows, a property which has now become part of MAS Arcadia Sanctuary (T. Gagnon, pers. comm.
 2/6/2012).